down-arrow-iconleft-arrow-iconright-arrow-iconup-arrow-icon

 Kenyon Kowal

-When not working on the festival, Denise is a resident, patron, stakeholder, and business owner in Sarasota County for the past 40 years.
-Winner of the 2015 SRQ Women in Business Leadership Circle, graduate of the Smart Code, Asset Based Community Development and the Gulf Coast Leadership Course.
-Master Valuer and expert in gemstones and jewelry, a jewelry designer, instructor to the professional trade on antique jewelry, opals, diamonds and hallmarking of precious metals, and an expert court witness.
-As a stakeholder in Historic Burns Square district she spearheaded over $2,000,000 worth of improvements, preserved property rights for 53 properties, conducted two city-wide charrettes for the area that resulted in a Burns Square Master Plan, and organized the Smart Code Workshop for city urban leaders.
+A Master Valuer and expert in gemstones and jewelry, Denise is also a jewelry designer, professional instructor, and court-recognized expert witness specializing in antique jewelry, opals, diamonds, and hallmarking of precious metals.
+As a long-standing stakeholder in Sarasota’s Historic Burns Square District, she has spearheaded over $2 million in improvements, preserved property rights for 53 properties, conducted two city-wide charrettes resulting in the Burns Square Master Plan, and organized the Smart Code Workshop for city urban leaders.

-She is a trained yoga instructor and sound healer.
-She has raced cars, climbed mountains and sailed oceans.
-She founded the Avenida de Colores cultural arts nonprofit and volunteers as director of the Sarasota Chalk Festival, Venice Chalk Festival, Going Vertical program, and Avenue of Art.
-Her father (not husband) is Dennis Kowal, a local sculptor.
+In addition to her leadership and artistic endeavors, Denise is a certified yoga instructor and sound healer.
+She has raced cars, climbed mountains, and sailed oceans.
+She founded the Avenida de Colores cultural arts nonprofit and volunteers as its Artistic and Executive Director, overseeing numerous programs including the Sarasota Chalk Festival, Venice Chalk Festival, Going Vertical Program, Pavement Music Festival, Avenue of Art, and Floralia Infiorata.

 Carole is a Founding Board Member with the Chalk Festival since incorporating as a 501c3 in 2010.
 She is a multidisciplinary artist from Massachusetts, a mother of three girls (Denise is her youngest), six grown grandchildren and two great grandchildren.
 She loves art, hiking and the outdoors.